rennaMAhcuS/Maze/README.md

 A list of all the special customizations implemented in the game:

-- Animation when the player moves.
+- Animation is when the player moves.
 - Dynamic Background of the Main Menu.
-- Music and Sound Effects.
+- Music and Sound.
 - Themes for the Game.
 - High Scores.
 - Preferences.